 The Baldwin County Humane Society (BARC) is a no-kill adoption agency (rather than a shelter).
-We are a 501(c)3 not-for-profit established in 1979; we were the first and remain the only county-wide animal welfare agency.
+We are a 501(c)3 not-for-profit established in 1979; we were the first animal advocacy group in Baldwin County and remain the only county-wide animal welfare agency.
 Our goal is to eliminate the number of abused and abandoned pets through spay/neuter, education, rescue and adoption.
 We rely entirely upon donations and do not receive any government funding.

 The corporation was formed to provide a means for the prevention of cruelty to animals within Baldwin County; to assist with the enforcement of lawful means with the arrest, conviction and punishment of all persons violating such laws, and alleviate the over-population of dogs and cats within Baldwin County; to promote the adoption of homeless cats and dogs to good homes; and to help alleviate cruelty to and suffering of animals wherever such may occur.